photo/openphoto-python/README.markdown

 <a name="python"></a>
 ### How to use the library

-To use the library you need to first include `OpenPhotoOAuth.php`, then instantiate an instance of the class and start making calls.
+To use the library you need to first ``import openphoto``, then instantiate an instance of the class and start making calls.

     from openphoto import OpenPhoto
     client = OpenPhoto(host, consumerKey, consumerSecret, token, tokenSecret)